 Moisture Vapor Transmission Cause Flooring Failure

 Excess moisture below or inside concrete slabs is responsible for most coating failures.
 Although moisture in concrete is needed during applications of epoxy materials, this kind of moisture does not cause the coating failures that occur months or years later.
-Rather, it is the flow of vapor–moisture vapor transmission–that causes the majority of adhesion problems.
+Rather, it is the flow of vapor–moisture vapor transmission–that causes the majority of adhesion concrete floor problems.
 How to significantly reduce vapor transmission in concrete slabs-on-grade is the biggest issue surrounding the moisture vapor transmission phenomenon.

 In fact, the negative consequences of unchecked MVT through concrete slabs have increased dramatically over the past few years in the construction industry.
 Fueled by “fast-track” building practices, restrictions on the use of volatile organic curing compounds and behavioral changes of modern adhesives and floor coverings, the problem of MVT has contributed heavily to discussions about vapor barrier positioning beneath floors, especially in distribution centers and large warehouses where resilient carpet and tile constitutes the majority of adhered finishes.